 Natural Organic Reduction

 Natural organic reduction or "recomposition" is a process developed by Katrina Spade, Founder and CEO of Recompose, to gently convert human remains to soil.
 It is a contained, accelerated process that provides us with the opportunity to nourish new life after we die.
 It uses significantly less energy than cremation and saves over one metric ton of carbon dioxide per person.
-The flagship Seattle Recompose facility will provide an intimate place for family and friends to grieve the loss of their loved one and process death.
-Read the article from USA Today.

 Why do we need greener choices?